 Immediately he laughed an appreciative laugh, understanding I understood him by him understanding me.
 No more words were said until we arrived at my hotel.

-The Chinese flock here to Dandong for the uniqueness of the place – to be able to buy Korean things while still in China and to be able to gawk across into the Hermit Kingdom, either from the banks of the city’s Yalu River, from a tourist boats plying its waters or from the end of the so-called Broken Bridge, the city’s definite symbol and its biggest draw.
+The city is popular with South Koreans as it’s about as close to their northern neighbour as they can get.
+Needless to say the Chinese flock here too, both to see their border and for the uniqueness of the place – being here affords them the opportunity to immerse themselves in all things Korea while gawking across into the Hermit Kingdom, either from the banks of the city’s Yalu River, from a tourist boats plying its waters or from the end of the so-called Broken Bridge, the city’s definite symbol and its biggest draw.

 Going The Extra Kilometre

 Most who come here to Dandong are happy to ogle at North Korea from a distance.
-Few, relatively speaking, take the next step and cross the river to enter the regressive totalitarian dictatorship itself, a niche adventure to say the least.
-Tomorrow I’ll do just that.
+Few, relatively speaking, take the next step and cross the river to enter the regressive totalitarian dictatorship itself, a niche adventure to say the least (and the majority that do are Chinese).
+Tomorrow I’ll do just that, crossing the Sino-Korean Friendship Bridge via rail the short distance to Sinuiju train station where my North Korean odyssey will begin in earnest.
 But I can’t help but question my timing, something I don’t seem very good at with regard to North Korea.
-Two-and-a-half-years ago my trip to there was cancelled due to the Ebola outbreak in West Africa, a geographical region nowhere near the Korean Peninsula.
-This time regional tensions are high – are they ever? – with young Kim Jong-un, determined to push forward with military modernisation, lobbing missiles around the region for fun of late.
+Two-and-a-half-years ago my initial attempt to get to North Korea ended in frustration & inconvenience, my trip cancelled at the eleventh hour due to the Ebola outbreak in West Africa, a geographical region nowhere near the Korean Peninsula.
+This time regional tensions are high – are they ever? – with young & pigheaded Kim Jong-un, determined to push forward with military modernisation, lobbing missiles around the region for fun of late.
 People are worried, the South Koreans & Japanese in particular, and outcomes remain uncertain.
-The Stalinist state is also a tad miffed right now with the UN decision to increase economic sanctions against it.
-Suffice to say it’s not the ideal time to be paying a visit to North Korea.
+The Stalinist state is also a tad miffed right now, irked by a recent increase in UN economic sanctions against it.
+Suffice to say it’s not the ideal time, if there is such a thing, to be paying a visit to North Korea.
 That said, it – my visit to North Korea – will be brief, but with the US military seemingly “locked and loaded” and with Trump threatening less than a week ago to rain down “fire and fury” on Pyongyang, where I’ll spend the next few days, here’s hoping my timing isn’t that bad after all.